 The principles set forth in Notice 2005-92, 2005-51 I.R.B.
-165, available at IRS.gov/irb/2005-51\IRB, which provides guidance on the tax-favored treatment of distributions and plan loans for victims of Hurricane Katrina, also generally apply to these new rules.
+165, available at IRS.gov/irb/2005-51 IRB, which provides guidance on the tax-favored treatment of distributions and plan loans for victims of Hurricane Katrina, also generally apply to these rules.

-If you receive a qualified disaster distribution (defined later), it is taxable, but isn't subject to the 10% additional tax on early distributions.
+If you received a qualified disaster distribution (defined later), it is taxable, but isn't subject to the 10% additional tax on early distributions.
 The taxable amount is figured in the same manner as other distributions.
-However, the distribution is included in income ratably over 3 years unless you elect to report the entire amount in the year of distribution.
+However, the distribution is included in income ratably over 3 years unless you elect to include the entire amount in the year of distribution.
+For example, if you received a \$60,000 qualified disaster distribution in 2017, you can include \$20,000 in your income in 2017, 2018, and 2019.
+However, you can elect to include the entire distribution in your income in the year it was received.
 Also, you can repay the distribution and not be taxed on the distribution.
-See Qualified 2017 Disaster Distributions, later.
+See Qualified Disas- ter Distributions, later.

-If you received a distribution from an eligible retirement plan to purchase or construct a main home but didn't purchase or construct a main home because of Hurricane Harvey or Tropical Storm Harvey, Hurricane Irma, Hurricane Maria, or the California wildfires, you may be able to repay the distribution and not pay income tax or the 10% additional tax on early distributions.
-See Repayment of Qualified Distributions for the Purchase or Construction of a Main Home.
+If you received a distribution from an eligible retirement plan to purchase or construct a main home but didn't purchase or construct a main home because of certain major disasters in 2018 or 2019, you may be able to repay the distribution and not pay income tax or the 10% additional tax on early distributions.
+See Repayment of Qualified Distributions for the Purchase or Construction of a Main Home, later.

-Form 8915B, Qualified 2017 Disaster Retirement Plan Distributions and Repayments, is used to report qualified disaster distributions and repayments.
-Also report qualified distributions for home purchases and construction that were cancelled because of Hurricane Harvey or Tropical Storm Harvey, Hurricane Irma, Hurricane Maria, or the California wildfires, on Form 8915B.
+Form 8915-C, Qualified 2018 Disaster Retirement Plan Distributions and Repayments, and Form 8915-D, Qualified 2019 Disaster Retirement Plan Distributions and Repayments, are used to report qualified disaster distributions and repayments.
+Also report qualified distributions for home purchases and construction that were canceled because of qualified 2018 or 2019 disasters on Form 8915-C or Form 8915-D, as applicable.